ibm-cloud-docs/containers/cs_versions_changelog.md

 Review the version 1.17 changelog.
 {: shortdesc}

-Kubernetes version 1.17 is deprecated, with a tentative unsupported date of 30 June 2021.
+Kubernetes version 1.17 is deprecated, with a tentative unsupported date of 2 July 2021.
 Update your cluster to at least [version 1.18](/docs/containers?topic=containers-cs_versions#cs_v118) as soon as possible.
 {: deprecated}

 ### Changelog for worker node fix pack 1.17.17_1562, released 10 May 2021